-As technology revolutionizes the legal industry—a trend that has gathered steam during the pandemic—an innovative UC Hastings Law collaboration is connecting students with Silicon Valley companies at the forefront.
+As technology revolutionizes the legal industry—a trend that has gathered steam during the pandemic—an innovative UC Law SF collaboration is connecting students with Silicon Valley companies at the forefront.

 Professor and Director of Applied Innovation Alice Armitage offers “Building a Legal Tech Startup,” a course in which upper-level students learn design thinking and work in teams to innovate within the legal industry.
 Students are required to develop a startup idea and pitch it to a group of judges during a Pitch Competition at the end of the semester.